nrpeyton/Cisco-Python-Programming/README.md

 ## Using This Repository

 Feel free to explore the folders and documents.
-Each section is organized to reflect different aspects of the Python syllabus, from fundamental concepts to more advanced topics.
+Each section is organised to reflect different aspects of the Python syllabus, from fundamental concepts to more advanced topics.

 ## Contribution